-Add Lines 1 through 6 of Column B and enter the result on CIFT-620, Line 8.
+Add Lines 1 through 6 of Column B and enter the result here and on CIFT-620, Line 8.

-- 100 Premium Tax R.S.
-47:227 provides a credit allowable against corporate income tax for 100 percent of premium taxes paid during the preceding twelve months by an insurance company authorized to do business in Louisiana.
-A copy of the premium tax return and cancelled checks in payment of the tax must be attached to the return. - 120 Bone Marrow R.S.
-47:287.758 provides a credit against corporate income tax to employers, authorized to do business in the state, who incur bone marrow donor expense by developing a bone marrow donation program, educating employees related to bone marrow, making payments to a health care provider for determining tissue types of potential donors, paying wages to an employee for time related to tissue typing and bone marrow donation, etc. The wage expense used to obtain the credit cannot be deductible as an expense for income tax purposes.
-The amount of the credit was equal to 18 percent of the bone marrow donor expense paid or incurred by the employer during the tax year. - 140 Nonviolent Offenders R.S.
+100 - Premium Tax - R.S.
+47:227 provides a credit against corporate income tax for premium taxes paid during the preceding 12 months by an insurance company authorized to do business in Louisiana.
+The credit may be passed to corporations through certain legal entities such as partnerships.
+A schedule must be attached listing the entities that paid the premium tax and generated the credit on behalf of the corporation.
+Also, attach a copy of the premium tax return and canceled checks in payment of the tax.

+- 120 Bone Marrow R.S.
+47:287.758 provides a credit against corporate income tax to employers, authorized to do business in the state, who incur bone marrow donor expense by developing a bone marrow donation program, educating employees related to bone marrow donations, making payments to a health care provider for determining tissue types of potential donors, paying wages to an employee for time related to tissue typing and bone marrow donation.
+If the wage expense is used to obtain the credit, it cannot be deducted as an expense for income tax purposes.
+The amount of the credit is equal to 18 percent of the bone marrow donor expense paid or incurred by the employer during the tax year. - 140 Nonviolent Offenders R.S.
 47:287.752 provides a credit against corporate income tax for an entity who provides full-time employment to an individual who has been convicted of a first-time nonviolent offense, has completed a court-ordered program certified by the employee's probation officer, and has worked 180 days.
-A statement

-- signed by both the employer and employee certifying the employee's full-time work status for the year must be attached to the return. - 150 Qualified Playgrounds R.S.
-47:6008 provides a credit for donations to assist qualified playgrounds.
+A statement signed by both the employer and employee certifying the employee's full-time work status for the year and Form R-6311, Tax Incentives with Job Creation Components, must be attached to the return. - 150 Qualified Playgrounds R.S.
+47:6008 provides a credit against corporate income tax or corporate franchise tax for donations to assist qualified playgrounds.
 The credit is the lesser of \$720 or 36 percent of the value of the cash, equipment, goods, or services donated.
 For more information on this credit, see Revenue Ruling No. 02-020 posted on LDR's website. - 155 Debt Issuance R.S.
-47: 6017 provides a credit against corporate income tax or corporate franchise tax for 72 percent of the filing fee paid to the Louisiana State Bond Commission, which is incurred by an economic development corporation in the preparation and issuance of bonds. - 160 Contributions to Educational Institutions R.S.
+47:6017 provides a credit against corporate income tax or corporate franchise tax for 72 percent of the amount of the filing fee paid to the Louisiana State Bond Commission, which is incurred by an economic development corporation in the preparation and issuance of bonds. - 160 Contributions to Educational Institutions R.S.
 47:37 and R.S.
-47:287.755 provide a credit of 29 percent of the value of tangible property of a sophisticated and technical nature to educational institutions in the State of Louisiana to be applied against corporate income tax.
-The institution that receives the donation must furnish to the donor or seller a certification of such donation, contribution, or sale below cost, which shall include the date and the value of the property donated, contributed, or sold. - 170 Donations to Public Schools R.S.
-47:6013 provides a credit against corporate income tax or corporate franchise tax for qualified donations made to a public school.
-The credit is equal to 28 percent of the appraised value of a qualified donation of property made to a public school.
-"Public school" is defined as a public elementary or secondary school.
-"Qualified donation" is defined as a donation of immovable property purchased or otherwise acquired by a corporation and donated to a public school immediately adjacent or contiguous to such property. - 175 Donations of Materials, Equipment, Advisors, Instructors R.S.
-47:6012 provides a credit against corporate income tax or corporate franchise tax for employers within the state for donations of the latest technology available of materials, equipment, or instructors to public training providers, secondary and postsecondary vocational-technical schools, apprenticeship programs registered with the Louisiana Workforce Commission, or community colleges to assist in the development of training programs designed to meet industry needs.
-The credit is for 36 percent of the value of the donated materials, equipment, or services rendered by the instructor.
-When taken with other applicable credits, this credit cannot exceed 20 percent of the employer's tax liability for any taxable year. - 199 Other Reserved for Future Credits
+47:287.755 provide a credit against corporate income tax of 29 percent of the value of tangible property of a sophisticated and technical nature to educational institutions in the State of Louisiana to be applied against corporate income tax.
+The institution that receives the donation must furnish to the donor or seller a certification of such donation, contribution, or sale below cost, which shall include the date and the value of the property donated, contributed, or sold.